vishal200423/Calculator/README.md

 #  Scientific Calculator
-A simple and intuitive web-based calculator built with HTML, CSS, and JavaScript.
-Features a clean user interface, basic arithmetic operations (addition, subtraction, multiplication, division), and responsive design for various devices.
-Perfect for practicing and showcasing web development skills.
+A comprehensive web-based scientific calculator built with HTML, CSS, and JavaScript.
+Features a clean and responsive UI, supporting basic arithmetic operations, trigonometric functions, logarithms, exponentials, and more advanced calculations.
+Ideal for enhancing and demonstrating web development skills.